zibhub/GNDMS/0.6.x/installation-guide/index.md

 For compiling the services, please make sure that `$JAVA_HOME` points to this version and that this is also the version that is in your `$PATH`.
-Naturally, this should be the same version than the one you want to use for building and running globus.
+Naturally, this should be the same version as the one you want to use for building and running globus.